valhalla/demos/docs/valhalla_service.md

 * gate = True if a gate is encountered on this maneuver.
 * ferry = True if a ferry is encountered on this maneuver.

-FUTURE: Look for additional maneuver information to enhance navigation applications - features like text-to-speech and (TBD).
+FUTURE: Look for additional maneuver information to enhance navigation applications - features like verbal instructions and landmark usage.

 #### OSRM Compatibility Mode